-0 hardship requests received during the most recently completed PHA fiscal year (AHA had not implemented MTW activities as of June 30, 2022.)
+0 hardship requests received during the most recently completed PHA fiscal year.
+The AHA did not implement this activity on or before June 30, 2023.

 This MTW activity does require an impact analysis.
 Impact analysis will be uploaded here, but please see Payment Standard Impact Analysis.